 2. Resources that help universities improve viewpoint diversity and promote fearless but civil speech.

 Social media bubbles expose us to the worst things said and done by the “other side” every day.
 But what if you wanted to read the best ideas from all sides?
-We are creating a Viewpoint Diversity Reading List which makes it easy for students to broaden their thinking.
+We are creating a Viewpoint Diversity Experience which makes it easy for students to broaden their thinking.
 It also makes it easy for professors to create teaching modules of any length to insert into a variety of courses, including a first-year seminar on diversity.
 In the wake of the 2016 election, we think this resource is badly needed, not just on campus, but in high schools as well, and in any organization that lacks political diversity or suffers from partisan conflict.
 If you can calm partisan passions first, then conversations about other kinds of diversity may become more productive and less defensive.
 We think that universities should cultivate an appreciation of viewpoint diversity not as an alternative to other kinds of diversity, but as an essential precondition for creating open, trusting environments where everyone feels included, everyone feels free to share their opinions and to offer and receive the gift of constructive and civil disagreement.

 In addition to creating the reading list, we will continue to develop our Guide to Colleges.
 We will continue to aggregate all the information we can find pertaining to the degree of viewpoint diversity likely to be found at each of America’s top schools.
 That is a data collection function that no other organization is fulfilling, and we think that many high school students want to know such information.
 But as we move forward we will place more emphasis on successful schools, and will highlight best practices.